wlhunter00/AM-Automated-Opportunity-Capture/README.md

 - Starts with importing the libraries mentioned in [Installation](#installation).
 - Connects to SQL server.
 - Creates lists to store information.
+- ```def mainFunction():``` The main function of the script that will call all of the important functions and complete the process.
+  - Parameters: None.
+  - Returns: Nothing.
+  - Called by: None

 #### **Scraping Main Functions**
   - ```def searchAndUpload(container, labelHTML, resultHTML, titleHTML, labelDef, resultDef, titleDef, databaseName, jobNumber, pageNumber, site):``` Will scrape all of the relevant information from a job, and then upload this information to an SQL raw table.